FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

   - name: Setup runtime
     shell: echo "Logging at '{{ log_level }}'"
-    when: log_evel is defined
+    when: log_level is defined

 ```

 In this example the when clause is defined using a `test`.
 There are many ways you can utilise tests to define your conditionals, more information can be found [here.](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_tests.html)

+Write this example yaml to `ansible/logic_examples.yml` so that you can try running it.
 Running `ansible-playbook ansible/logic_examples.yml -c local`, i.e. not supplying the required `installation_dir` causes the first of our tasks to fail:
 ```
 PLAY [setup environment] *******************************************************